Sreekee/Nvidia/Lab2/solution_code/README.md

-Instructions on setting up your AWS environment can be found in the main Readme.
+Instructions on setting up your environment can be found in the main Readme.

 ## Step 1: Data augmentation
 ```